 We Speak! is an adaptable and scalable language learning board game first created and evaluated in Tanzania.
-It has since been expanded in Kenya, India, and the United States and is currently available in five languages to over 7,500 students in 15 schools.
+It has since been expanded in Kenya, India, Brazil, Turkey, and the United States and is currently available in six languages to over 10,000 students in 20 schools.

 Per UNESCO, 40% of the world's population receives an education in languages other than their mother tongue.
 We Speak! provides a fun, engaging, and collaborative way to tackle this language barrier, or to learn a language for any reason.

-Play individually or as a team, and take turns rolling the dice and moving along a path.
-You'll encounter ten checkpoints where you must stop and complete language learning exercises such as discussing literature, telling a story, and more.
-There are both easy and hard exercises, with a correct "hard" answer allowing access to a shortcut.
-There are also "Mystery Cards" that can give your team a boost or slow down an opponent.
-The first one to reach "The End" is the winner!
+Play individually or as a team, and roll the dice and follow the path.
+Stop at each checkpoint and answer a language learning exercise such as discussing literature, telling a story, and more.
+There are easy and hard exercises, with correct "hard" answers giving access to a shortcut.
+There are also "Mystery Cards" that give you a boost or slow down an opponent.
+The first to reach "The End" is the winner!

 Want to learn more?
 Read the full game rules, or try it out yourself on Tabletopia!